 Arizona is a great place to own and ride a motorcycle.
 The weather is typically amenable to riding, and there are plenty of beautiful sights to see.
 However, it is crucial for all motorcyclists in Arizona to take the necessary precautions when it comes to ensuring their safety.
 Motorcyclists are incredibly vulnerable to severe injuries in the event a collision occurs, and understanding motorcycle laws in this state is a crucial part of responsible riding.

-As a Phoenix personal injury lawyer, Ken Gerber has seen first hand the dangerous impact of motorcycle crashes.
-He has experience in representing victims and knows the law and is willing to fight for victims.
+Here, we want to discuss some of the Arizona motorcycle laws that you need to be aware of so that you can ensure you are taking all the steps necessary to ride safely.
+As a Phoenix personal injury lawyer, Ken Gerber has seen first-hand the dangerous impact of motorcycle crashes.
+He has experience in representing victims and knows the law, and is willing to fight for victims.

-If the motorcycle you’re driving does not have a protective windshield, both you and any passengers must wear protective face gear regardless of your age.
-That includes wearing protective goggles, glasses or a transparent face shield — one that’s approved by the Arizona MVD.
+If the motorcycle does not have a protective windshield, both the rider and any passengers must wear protective face gear regardless of their age.
+This includes protective goggles, glasses, or a transparent face shield that is approved by the Arizona MVD.

 State law requires that all motorcyclists have a seat, footrests, and at least one rearview mirror.
 If there are passengers, then they too must also have a seat and footrests.
 The handlebars of a motorcycle must be even to or below the operator’s shoulders.
 Arizona law also stipulates that there must be tail lights, turn signals, front and rear brakes, two mirrors, and a horn.
 If turn signals are not present, the motorcyclist must use hand turn signals.